Dan 07963 852 547

 In the unlikely event that ORCA becomes insolvent all monies will be refunded in full.
 In the event that ORCA cancels a course all monies will be refunded in full.

-All images on the Orca website been taken by ORCA staff of people attending our courses and belong to ORCA or the photographer.
+All images on the Orca website www.orcadventuers.co.uk have been taken by ORCA staff or people attending our courses and belong to ORCA or the photographer.
 Permission has been sought by the photographer and the subject to have images used on our website.
 If we have 'mistakenly’ used a picture taken by you or of you without your permission, please contact us.
 If you wish to copy and use any image on the website please contact us for permission.
 You are welcome to take photos during any ORCA course at any time for your own use.

 We never share any information such as e.mails or names with any third party.
 The information we take/have about you from when you book will be stored as e.mails on our hotmail account.
 We only keep your name, e.mail, phone number (if you wish to supply) and possibly your address if you have supplied it at any point.
 If you wish you need only supply your name and e.mail to us for communication.
 If you wish for your information to be removed for our hotmail records or wish to see any correspondence made between us and you or any internal correspondence please contact us.